Relacibo/hyprmcsr/docs/022-comparison.md

 **Note:**
 - Jingle is a Windows-only tool.
-- Resetti and Jingle are more focused on i3/X11 or Windows setups, while hyprmcsr is designed for Hyprland/Wayland.
+- Resetti and Jingle are launcher agnostic (work with any Minecraft launcher), while hyprmcsr and Waywall require PrismLauncher.
 - hyprmcsr automates more setup steps (audio, window, mods) but expects you to configure input-remapper yourself.
-- Waywall is also made specifically for Minecraft speedrunning and requires a patched GLFW (not Minecraft itself); you can set this as a custom GLFW in PrismLauncher.
+- Both hyprmcsr and Waywall must be set as wrapper commands in PrismLauncher.
+Waywall requires a patched GLFW (not Minecraft itself); you can set this as a custom GLFW in PrismLauncher.